 Celts, Romans, and Danes all had important settlements here, but it was the Normans who gave Lincoln its medieval stature after William the Conqueror founded Lincoln Castle as a stronghold in 1068.
 Four years later William appointed Bishop Remigius to run the huge diocese stretching from the Humber to the Thames, resulting in the construction of Lincoln Cathedral, the third-largest in England after York Minster and St. Paul's.
 Since medieval times Lincoln's status has declined.
 However, its somewhat remote location (there are no major motorways or railways nearby) has helped preserve its traditional character.

 The cathedral is on the aptly named Steep Hill; to its south, narrow medieval streets cling to the hillside.
 Jew's House, on the Strait, dating from the early 12th century, is one of several well-preserved domestic buildings in this area.
-The name is almost as old as the house itself—it refers to a former resident, Belaset of Wallingford, a Jewish woman who was murdered by a mob in 1290, the same year the Jews were expelled from England.
+The name is almost as old as the house itself—it refers to a former resident, Belaset of Wallingford, a Jewish woman who was murdered by a mob in 1290, the same year the Jews were expelled from England (they remained in exile for nearly 400 years).
 The River Witham flows unobtrusively under the incongruously named High Bridge, a low, vaulted Norman bridge topped by timber-frame houses from the 16th century.
 West from here you can rent boats, or, in summer, go on a river cruise.